afloresca/photofilm4U/README.md

 <!-- About this project -->
 ## About this project

-This is the lab project for the SA course at the UOC.
-It is made up of 3 elements (each one in its own GIT repository):
+This is the solution project for the **SA PRAC2**.

+In this file you will find how to locate and execute, in two different ways, all or some of the microservice.
+Executables can be found at photofilm4 folder

-* A <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025/blob/main/docker-compose.yml">docker-compose.yml</a> file to startup the infrastructure needed to run the services
+* A docker-compose.yml file to startup the basic infrastructure needed to run the services
-* A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-productcatalog">ProductCatalog</a> microservice
+* A folder for the ProductCatalog microservice
-* A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-user">User</a> microservice
+* A folder for the User microservice
-* A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-notification">Notification</a> microservice
+* A folder for the Notification microservice
-* A folder for the <a href="https://github.com/UOC-SA-AUTUMN-2025/autumn-2025-course">Course</a> microservice
+* A folder for the Course microservice. **This folder has the implemented classes**
+* A folder photofilm4u for
+    * The executables jar files
-* A folder for the executables and an alternative docker-compose.yml with all the configuration needed to run the whole project along with microservices
+    * An alternative docker-compose.yml with all the configuration needed to run the whole project, basic infraestructure along with microservices.

 <p align="right">(<a href="#top">go up</a>)</p>